+psycopg2.extras.register\composite(name, conn\or\curs, globally=False, factory=None)

-psycopg2.extras.register_composite (name, conn_or_curs, globally=False, factory=None) Register a typecaster to convert a composite type into a tuple.
+Register a typecaster to convert a composite type into a tuple.

-- name the name of a PostgreSQL composite type, e.g. created using the CREATE TYPE command - conn_or_curs a connection or cursor used to find the type oid and components; the typecaster is registered in a scope limited to this object, unless globally is set to True - globally if False (default) register the typecaster only on conn_or_curs, otherwise register it globally - factory if specified it should be a CompositeCaster subclass: use it to customize how to cast composite types
+• name - the name of a PostgreSQL composite type, e.g. created using the CREATE TYPE command the registered CompositeCaster or factory instance responsible for the conversion

+- conn\or\curs a connection or cursor used to find the type oid and components; the type-caster is registered in a scope limited to this object, unless globally is set to True - globally if False (default) register the typecaster only on conn\or\curs, otherwise register it globally - factory if specified it should be a CompositeCaster subclass: use it to customize how to cast composite types class psycopg2.extras.CompositeCaster(name, oid, attrs, array\oid=None, schema=None)
-Returns the registered CompositeCaster or factory instance responsible for the conversion class psycopg2.extras.CompositeCaster (name, oid, attrs, array_oid=None, schema=None) Helps conversion of a PostgreSQL composite type into a Python object.

-Changed in version 2.4.3: added support for array of composite types make (values)
+Changed in version 2.4.3: added support for array of composite types